fiasinstitute/glosa/glosa/en/gwriting.md

+---
-# Hints for writing Glosa
+title: Hints for writing Glosa
+layout: post
+published: true
+---

   - Be sure of the pronunciation: borrow a "How to Speak Italian" cassette from your library, for the five Italian vowel sounds; say